Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Introduction

-In a previous work~\cite{Maityatomistic2025}, we observed the appearance of three moiré intralayer excitons in WS$_{2}$/WSe$_{2}$ when the twist angle was below 2$^\circ$.
-However, we did not find complete localization of bright excitons, as reported in GW-BSE and continuum model studies~\cite{Naikintralayer2022,Jinobservation2019,Wangtwist2025,Changcontinuum2023}.
-Also, the oscillator strength of one of the three excitons was very small.
-These calculations were restricted to moiré systems with lattice constants up to 7 nm due to computational limitations~\cite{Maityatomistic2025}.
-Most experiments and earlier theoretical studies focus on moiré systems with lattice constants of about 8.2 nm.
-Thus, a direct comparison could not be made.
+In our previous work~\cite{Maityatomistic2025}, we identified three intralayer moiré excitons in WS$_2$/WSe$_2$ for twist angles below 2$^\circ$.
+However, the bright excitons were not fully localized, unlike those reported in GW-BSE and continuum studies~\cite{Naikintralayer2022,Jinobservation2019,Wangtwist2025,Changcontinuum2023}, and one exhibited very weak oscillator strength.
+Because those calculations were limited to moiré lattice constants up to 7 nm~\cite{Maityatomistic2025}, smaller than the ~8.2 nm systems typically examined in experiments and previous theories.
+Addressing this gap is essential to a unified understanding of moiré excitons and their experimental signatures.